andreafabrizi/DNSProxy/README.md

 NB: cache is much more difficult in an h2/TLS context, hence cache is not a feature in dnsp-h2

-## Integration, easy with standards:
+## Integration is easy with standards

-DNSP has been build keeping in mind _simplicity_ and _standardness_.
+DNSP has been built with _simplicity_ and _standardness_ in mind.
 Most of us will know that -on a modern Linux box- an extra layer of caching DNS is provided by nscd or dnsmasq services.
-Even in presence of such caches, UDP+TCP DNS traffic accounts today for a sensible and quite constant bandwidth consumption.
+Even in presence of such caches all the UDP+TCP DNS traffic accounts for a sensible and constant bandwidth consumption.

 DNSP is _not_ an alternative to such caching services.
 They can coexist when needed.
-In a way, DNS can be integrated to work closely with new **DNS services** in empowering a more distributed cache, or might be dropping the HTTP cache as a whole, in favour of clever methods of doing the same operation: distribute DNS by means of standardised HTTP methods.
+DNS can be integrated to work closely with **DNS webservices** and empower a distributed and safer cache means of standardised HTTP methods.

-In a scenario dominated by CDN, anycasting and load balancing, the HTTP (insecure) cache is becoming less and less effective due to the added security layers and increasing speed between peers (hence the lack of the need of an HTTP proxy).
-It will be worth looking at QUIC, the UDP-multiplexing upcoming HTTP/3 standard.
+In a scenario dominated by CDN, anycasting and load balancing, the HTTP insecure cache is becoming less and less effective/attractive due to added security layers and increasing computing speed of peers.

-As the whole internet has been - a **standardised work in progress** in the past 40 years - so DNSP is: experimental software, a community tool.
+As the whole internet has been - a **standardised work in progress** in the past 40 years - so DNSP is: experimental software, an opensource community tool.

-DNSP presents itself as an alternative transport method of the good old and fascinating DNS.
-As I often stated, DNSP was conceived as a way to help overcome censorship and trackability via DNS.
-As you might question yourself -YES- any **DNS-over-HTTP** will leave a trace, just that trace will be in a different place, not on UDP level but eventually onto some HTTP webserver logs on a remote server.
+DNSP represents an alternative transport method of the good-old fascinating DNS.
+As I often stated DNSP was conceived as a way to help overcome censorship and trackability via DNS.
+As you might question yourself -YES- **DNS-over-HTTPS** may leave a trace, maybe not anymore on UDP level but eventually onto some HTTP webserver logs on a remote untrusted server.

-I never meant to state that DNSP is faster or better than any other DNS server, but is definitely original on its own.
-Is a really ugly piece of single-threaded code made to help people _transporting_ and _sharing_ DNS.
+I never meant to state that DNSP is faster or better than any other DNS server but is definitely original on its own.
+Is a really buggy piece of threaded code which I created to help people _transporting_ and _sharing_ DNS.

 ## Launching an instance of dnsp or dnsp-h2